Qyon/raspi_gpib_driver/README.md

 # raspi_gpib_driver
+SQ5RWU: HACKET TO WORK ON ORANGE PI ZERO!

 A driver for linux-gpib to connect the Raspberry Pi to any GPIB device via its GPIO interface.

 Intended to be used in conjunktion with the raspi_gpib_shield (https://github.com/elektronomikon/raspi_gpib_shield)